Killing of Brenda Schaefer: Aftermath

-Death
+Mary Ann Shore was sentenced to five years imprisonment for her role in Schaefer's killing.
+She was released for good behavior after serving three and died of heart disease in 2004, aged 54.

 On September 1, 2008, Ignatow was found dead in his apartment.
 He was 70 years old.
-An autopsy determined that Ignatow died from an accidental fall that lacerated his head or his arm, and that he had eventually bled to death.
+An autopsy determined that Ignatow died from an accidental fall that lacerated his head or his arm, and had eventually bled to death.
 The neighbor who found his body stated that "It just looked like he had fell... and he tried to go to the kitchen, and there was a blood trail that way, and then it looked like he tried to make it to his room, before he made it to his room, that's where they found his body at."

 Ignatow's neighbor also described him as "a sick and elderly man, alone and struggling for help when he apparently stumbled to his death.
 I used to hear him all night, asking for Jesus to come get him, because he was in a lot of pain."
 Ignatow's son admits, "He will probably go down as one of the most hated men in Louisville...
 Maybe it'll just put it to rest, that we all don't have to keep dealing with this over and over.
 That's what I hope."

 Media

 The television series American Justice aired the death of Brenda Schaefer titled "Getting Away with Murder", season 9, episode 7 original air date March 15, 2000.

-Investigation Discovery series, "Evil Lives Here" (S10 Ep4), had an episode about the case titled "He Got Away With Murder", which originally aired on August 8, 2021.
+Investigation Discovery series, Evil Lives Here (S10 Ep4), had an episode about the case titled "He Got Away With Murder", which originally aired on August 8, 2021.